AzDevops143/cyberesecassign1/STUDENT_TEACHING_GUIDE.md

 ## Part 4: Live Demonstration Script

-*Run these exact commands on the projector in front of the class.*
+*Charan tej will Run these exact commands on the projector in front of the class.*

 ### Step 1: Run the Unmitigated Attack
 **Action:** Type the following command: